Tools4everBV/HelloID-Conn-Prov-Source-OrtecWS/readme.md

 ## Remarks

+**Soap XML**
-- The connector uses a SOAP 1.2 request to retrieve employee and shift data.
+The connector makes use of an xml soap request to retrieve the data that is necessary for the connector.

+**Time Window Restrictions**
-- The API enforces a time window of **-2 to +7 days**.
+The API enforces a time window of **-2 to +7 days**.
 Requests outside this range are automatically adjusted.
 This is the maximum supported range by Ortec.
 Contact Ortec if you need to widen this.

+**Multiple Employments**
-- Employees may appear multiple times if they hold multiple _dienstverbanden_ (employments).
+Employees may appear multiple times if they hold multiple _dienstverbanden_ (employments).
 Each unique employment has a separate `empCon`.
 The connector merges these into a single record with a comma-separated list of `empCon` values.

+**Aggregation Value**
+The connector uses a custom `Aggregation` value to support automatic person linking in HelloID:
+By default, the `Aggregation` value is based on the `ExternalId` from the OrtecWS data.
+  - This value is prefixed and suffixed with `'XXXXX'`.
+  This pattern helps avoid accidental matches when `ExternalId` values are partially similar across sources.

+**Department Codes in OrtecWS**
+The department code used in OrtecWS is often the short code (shortName) of a department from the primary source system, not the internal ID.
+The internal ID usually exists only in the primary system.
+For example, when using Beaufort as the primary system, the short code must be used in the departments script and mapping instead of the ID.
+This may differ per primary source system, but the key is that the codes match on both sides to ensure existing business rules and any dynamic/sub permissions keep working without changes.
+This is usually desired but may vary per client.

 ### Logic in-depth